 Without the presence of the essential acids, muscle production cannot occur because links in the chain are missing and proteins are unable to form.
 This makes proper nutrition vitally important for a horse’s muscle gain.

 A horse’s diet is a key component to building more lean muscle mass.
 Most natural protein sources lack many of the 10 essential acids necessary for muscle formation, and supplementation is often necessary.
 A product like Finish Line’s Muscle Tone features a broad spectrum of ingredients like methionine and rice bran oil which promote healthy muscle development and performance in horses.
+Another product that has many muscle benefits is Performance Builder.
+It contains all the best ingredients you’d want in a healthy muscle builder, from Gamma Oryzanol (from rice bran), and Calcium HMB and L-Leucine to botanicals which make an advanced formula.

 A horse’s nutritional needs also depend on its metabolic rates to a large degree.
 Dressage Today noted that horses of certain breeds and those over 20 years old have a slower metabolic rate than others.
 Younger horses and those that perform or work demand higher caloric intakes.